School shooter avoids death penalty in Florida

 Cruz’s sentencing date, when a judge will issue the formal sentence, is set for November 1.

-Under Florida law, she cannot depart from the jury’s recommendation of life.
+Under Florida law, the judge cannot depart from the jury’s recommendation of life.

 Parents of victims have described the decision as a gut punch, disgusting, and making another mass shooting more likely.

-The mother of Helena Ramsey, a 17-year-old Marjory Stoneman senior who was killed in the Parkland massacre, made an impassioned plea for change and condemned the trial’s outcome outside court today, CNN reported.
+The mother of Helena Ramsey, a 17-year-old Marjory Stoneman senior who was killed in the Parkland massacre, made an impassioned plea for change and condemned the trial’s outcome outside court on Thursday (local time), CNN reported.

-Ramsay made a call for national soul-searching — and alluded to policy change for guns and policing.
+Ms Ramsay called for national soul-searching – and alluded to policy change for guns and policing.

-“President Biden, it’s been four years, and I’ve listened to countless shootings, one after another, traumatising my family, traumatising our neighbourhood,” Ramsay said.
+“President Biden, it’s been four years, and I’ve listened to countless shootings, one after another, traumatising my family, traumatising our neighbourhood,” she said.